 - Configure hosts into clusters, with VMware Distributed Resource Scheduler (DRS) enabled.
 DRS continuously monitors utilization across a resource pool, and allocates available resources among virtual machines according to business needs.
-See "Resiliency, high availability, and disaster recovery" on page 36 for more information about DRS. - Ensure that all hosts that will be used to support real-time sensitive applications, such as MiVoice Business Virtual, NuPoint UM Virtual, MBG Virtual, and so on, are configured for maximum performance.
+See "Resiliency, high availability, and disaster recovery" on page 36 for more information about DRS. - Ensure that all hosts that will be used to run real-time sensitive applications, such as MiVoice Business Virtual, NuPoint UM Virtual, and MBG Virtual, are configured for maximum performance.
 This includes processor and BIOS settings requirements as listed in "Minimum hardware requirements" on page 9.